kurtameyer/Inflation.Crime.Analysis/README.md

-# Inflation.Crime.Analysis
+# Inflation Crime Correlation Analysis Dashboard

 This project was originally a group project written in R for my Statistics and Probability course taken Winter quarter 2023.
-I've reworked the data loading and cleaning portion of it in a Jupyter notebook and am turning it into a dashboard using Plotly and Dash.
+I've reworked the data cleaning and loading portion of it in Jupyter.
+I then turned it into a dashboard app using Plotly and Dash.
+I plan on deploying the app on AWS.